restic/restic.github.io/user-manual.md

 $restic -r /tmp/backup restore 79766175 --target ~/tmp/restore-work
 Load indexes
 ciphertext verification failed
 {% endhighlight %}

+## <a name="mount-repository"></a>Mount a repository

+Browsing your backup as a regular filesystem is just as easy, create a mount point and use the following command to serve the repository with FUSE.

+{% highlight console %}
+$ mkdir /mnt/restic
+$ restic -r /tmp/backup mount /mnt/restic
+enter password for repository:
+Now serving /tmp/backup at /tmp/restic
+Don't forget to umount after quitting!
+{% endhighlight %}

 ## <a name="sftp-repository"></a>Create an SFTP repository